apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Using-in-memory-providers.md

 }
 ```

 For comparison with reloading providers, see <doc:Using-reloading-providers>.
 To understand different access patterns and when to use each provider type, check out <doc:Choosing-access-patterns>.
-For comprehensive configuration best practices, refer to <doc:Best-practices>.
+For more configuration guidance, refer to <doc:Best-practices>.